mongodb/leafygreen-ui/.changeset/blue-crews-hope.md

 ---
-'@leafygreen-ui/menu': minor
+'@leafygreen-ui/menu': major
 ---

-Internal refactor of Menu to leverage `@leafygreen-ui/descendants`.
-This improvement will enable faster feature development and bug fixes in the future (coming soon!)
+Internally refactors Menu to leverage `@leafygreen-ui/descendants`.
+This improvement will enable faster feature development and bug fixes in the future.